mshakhomirov/datawarehouseAdvanced/Project 2/Milestones/M3/Shakhomirov_S2_LP2_M3.md

 - Add permissions to access Dynamo table to your Lambda.
 - Create a script to create your Dynamo table.

-[certQuestion_4] Why is *Dynamo* seems liek the best option for storing ingestion logs?
+[certQuestion_4] Why would *Dynamo* be the optimal solution for storing ingestion logs?

 [3.2] Change your microservice code to *log* a record each time file is being ingested into bigquery.
 - Add `DynamoDB SDK` to your Lambda function